 - Counsel should also bring a copy of the motion and notice of hearing to the UMC hearing, along with one blank proposed Order with all email addresses listed upon the Order.
 Judge Ticktin's Judicial Assistant will e-serve all Orders from UMC hearings.

-If you resolve your motion prior to the hearing date, please contact the Judicial Assistant and advise as quickly as possible.
+If you resolve your motion prior to the hearing date, please email CAD-DivisionFZ@pbcgov.org to notify the Court of your cancellation.

 Uncontested Dissolutions of Marriage